Tyson Van Alfen

 Python Tutorial

 I created this tutorial primarily for my students.
-It is a work in progress that I add to and update regularly.
-There are many other Python tutorials out there that are higher quality and more comprehensive (e.g., here and here).
-But this one has a more narrow focus on finance applications and a target audience of finance undergraduate students.
+It is a work in progress that I update regularly.
+There are many other Python tutorials out there that are admittedly higher quality and more comprehensive (e.g., Python.org and W3Schools).
+This tutorial, however, has a more narrow focus — finance and analytics applications — and a target audience of finance undergraduate students.